CoSPlan: Corrective Sequential Planning via Scene Graph Incremental Updates: Design Choices

 \subsection{Difference between SGI vs SG \& CoT}

 Chain-of-Thought (CoT) represents the most basic form, where VLMs break complex tasks into a sequence of step-by-step reasoning steps.
 Scene Graph (SG) builds on CoT via a structured representation of the scene, enabling more coherent tracking and reasoning.
-Both CoT and SG focus on reasoning within a single scene and interpolating decisions from that.
-Our \underline{\textbf{S}}cene \underline{\textbf{G}}raph \underline{\textbf{I}}ncremental update (\textbf{SGI}) extends this framework by adding a \textit{temporal, 3D} component, where scene graphs not only to represent the current scene but also to derive next-time-frame scene graphs.
 Effectively, SGI interpolates CoT and SG reasoning across sequential scenes, allowing VLMs to reason through evolving scenes rather than interpolating scene-level decisions.
 In terms of reasoning hierarchy, CoT $\subseteq$ SG $\subseteq$ SGI.
+Examples of CoT, SG, and SGI are attached separately.